Automattic/wp-calypso/apps/full-site-editing/full-site-editing-plugin/readme.txt

 = Can I use this plugin in production? =

 We'll be making frequent updates to the plugin as we flesh out its feature set.
-You're welcome to try it, just be aware that it could break after an update.
+You're welcome to try it, just be aware that it is only designed to work on the WordPress.com environment and could break after an update.

 = How is the Blog Posts Listing block different from the Latest Posts block in Core? =

 It adds an excerpt!
 And meta information!
 It really is much more useful, especially if your looking for a block that gives readers a better idea about your latest posts than just the title.

+= Do you provide support for this plugin? =

+This plugin is experimental, so we don't provide any support for it outside of websites hosted on WordPress.com at this time.

 == Changelog ==

-= 1.0 =
+= 0.1 =
 * Initial Release